Here’s our pick of the top things to do after installing Ubuntu 20.04 LTS ‘Focal Fossa’ – things to help you get more

-The arrival of Ubuntu’s latest Long Term Support (LTS) release is a pretty big deal as the majority of Ubuntu’s (ever growing) user base choose to run a an LTS edition over the latest short-term one.
+The arrival of Ubuntu’s latest Long Term Support (LTS) release is a big deal to a lot of people as the majority of Ubuntu’s (ever growing) user base choose to run the LTS edition over the latest short-term one.

 Ubuntu prides itself on shipping sane defaults.
 It comes with apps most people will use, and settings most people will like.

-But you’re not everyone, and there may be things you want to turn on, switch off, or tune out — and that’s what this guide covers.
+But you’re not everyone; there may be things you want to turn on, switch off, or tune out — and that’s what this guide covers.

 Things to Do After You Install Ubuntu 20.04

 1. See What’s New